Vecchia Gaussian Processes: on probabilistic and statistical properties: Layered norming DAGs

-For each coordinate $1\le h\le d$, we order the coordinates $\{k/2^{j-1}: 0\le k \le 2^{j-1}\}$ according to their distance from $X_i[h]$.
-In the case of ties, elements tying can be ordered arbitrarily.
-Let us denote this ordered set as
+For each coordinate $1\le h\le d$, we order the values $\{k/2^{j-1}: 0\le k \le 2^{j-1}\}$ by their distance from $X_i[h]$.
+In the case of ties, the tied elements may be ordered arbitrarily.
+Let us denote the resulting ordered set by